-- Limited Liability Limited Partnership (LLLP): There’s a gap between LPs and LLPs that leaves general partners unprotected from business issues.
+- Limited Liability Limited Partnership (LLLP): There’s a gap between LPs (Limited Partnerships) and LLPs (Limited Liability Partnerships) that leaves general partners unprotected from business issues.
 In the past, some businesses would create an LLC to serve as the general partner to avoid the risk.
 Nowadays, some states allow the creation of an LLLP to serve the same purpose.

 Filing partnership documents for any of these arrangements is comparatively easy.
 However, it’s always a good idea to have an attorney examine the partnership agreement to ensure there are no questions or misunderstandings about the rights, privileges, and profits any partner will receive.

 A corporation is a distinct legal entity from its owners and has its own rights.
 There are several types of corporations.